dznz/wildman-skill-trees/README.md

 - Use of GraphViz allows easy extension and remixing.
 - Includes links back to Wildman videos and playlists with full instructions.

+### Limitations

+- Movement is infinitely complex, these models are not.
+Legibility has been preferred over strict accuracy.
+- Mark is constantly publishing new material, and these diagrams are likely to fall out of date.
+- The URL links to each video will only be present on SVG renderings.

+### Possible Uses

+- Coaches planning a curriculum for student athletes.
+- Self-teaching guide.
+- Near-endless drill variations to freshen a program.

 ## Table of Contents

 - [The Diagrams](#the-diagrams)